top of page

 100th Anniversary of the Battle Of The Somme

-Growing up, I was always aware of my immediate family's military service.
-My maternal Grandmother, Anne Crosby, lost her father, Normal Crosby, during the Battle Of The Somme in September, 1916, when she was only 4 years old.
-My Grandma always ensured that her children and grandchildren were aware of her father's sacrifice for our freedoms and made sure we understood that there was nothing glamorous about war.
+Growing up, I was always aware of my family’s deep military history.
+My maternal grandmother, Anne Crosby, carried with her the story of her father, Norman Crosby, who was killed during the Battle of the Somme in September 1916.
+She was just under four years old when she lost him.
+Throughout her life, my grandmother made sure that her children and grandchildren understood her father’s sacrifice—and that there was nothing glamorous about war, only courage, loss, and remembrance.

-I then discovered a newspaper clipping from the Toronto Telegram, yellowed from almost 90 years of time.
-As I read the article, I discovered that my Great-Grandfather was only 27 years old when he was killed, leaving behind his young widow and 3 children, ages 5, almost 4 and 1 year old.
+Then, I discovered a yellowed newspaper clipping from the Toronto Telegram.
+Reading it, I learned that my great-grandfather had been only 27 years old when he was killed—leaving behind a young widow and three small children, aged five, nearly four, and one.

-Several years ago, while on vacation in France, I journeyed to the battlefields of World War I along with 3 close friends.
-I always wanted to pay tribute to my Great-Grandfather and let him know that he was not forgotten.
+Years later, while vacationing in France with three close friends, I decided to visit the World War I battlefields to pay tribute to my great-grandfather and ensure he was not forgotten.

-The photo gallery below are all my personal photos from the Somme, and from Vimy Ridge, where Canadian soldiers who have no known gave, are memorialized.
+The photo gallery below features my personal photographs from the Somme and Vimy Ridge, where Canadian soldiers with no known graves are memorialized.

 Memorial to Battle of the Somme